fishtree-attempt/simple-linear-regression-public-health/episodes/01-introSLR.md

   - The components of the model describe the mean of the dependent variable as a function of the explanatory variables, the mean of the dependent variable at the 0-point of the explanatory variable and the effect of the explanatory variable on the mean of dependent variable.
 questions:
   - What type of variables are required for simple linear regression?
-  - What do each of the componenets in the equation of a simple linear regression model represent?
+  - What do each of the components in the equation of a simple linear regression model represent?
 teaching: 10
-execises: 10
+exercises: 10
 ---